-As at 31 December 2023 the Society's LTB had assets under management of approximately £350m (2022: £357m) which are ring-fenced from the Fraternal business of the Society and which consisted of 321,000 (2022: 340,000) saving, investment and insurance policies, of which 293,000 (2022: 311,000) were Child Trust Fund (CTF) accounts.
-All policies are managed under the Society's Unity Mutual brand and are administered by a dedicated team from the Society's head office in Manchester.
+As of December 2024, the Society's LTB managed assets were worth approximately £344m, which are ring-fenced from the fraternal business of the Society.
+This figure includes around 300,000 savings, investment, and insurance policies, of which 273,000 are Child Trust Fund (CTF) accounts.
+All policies are managed under the Society's 'Unity Mutual' brand, and administered by a dedicated team based at the Society's Office in Manchester.